-The Board, together with the Audit Committee, focus on strengthening the Group's risk management culture, ensuring the whole risk management framework is adequate and effective and overseeing the internal audit function.
-The Group continuously reviews its risk framework in light of substantial changes and pursues improvements of enterprise risk management.
-A whistle blowing policy (the "Whistle Blowing Policy") has been adopted in order to detect and identify improprieties and bring the issues to the attention of the management, the Audit Committee as well as the Board.
+The Board, together with the Audit Committee, focus on strengthening Group is subject to. the Group's risk management culture, ensuring the whole risk In light of the above reviews and policies, the Board confirms that the management framework is adequate and effective and overseeing Group's risk management and internal controls systems are effective the internal audit function.
+The Group continuously reviews its risk and adequate. framework in light of substantial changes and pursues improvements of enterprise risk management.
+A whistle blowing policy (the "Whistle External Auditor Blowing Policy") has been adopted in order to detect and identify Deloitte Touche Tohmatsu, the external auditor of the Group, provided improprieties and bring the issues to the attention of the management, the following audit and non-audit services to the Group in 2022: the Audit Committee as well as the Board.
 Furthermore, the Group regularly conducts in-house anti-bribery training sessions to bolster the Group's anti-corruption culture, awareness and knowledge.